 Variations & Substitutions

-- Instead of Chia Seeds: Try whole flax seeds.
-Just know that the taste will be slightly different.
-Use any leftover flax seeds in my Carrot Green Banana Smoothie with Collagen Powder.
+- Instead of chia seeds: Try whole flax seeds, though the taste will be slightly different.
+Any leftover flax seeds work well in my Carrot Green Banana Smoothie with Collagen Powder.

-- Use Coconut Milk: You can use canned coconut milk, but make sure to mix the solid part well with the liquid.
+- Use coconut milk: Canned coconut milk works well here, just make sure to mix the solid part thoroughly with the liquid before using.

 Storage